hoonisone/Multiplyer-Tetris/README.md

-# Multi-Tetris
+# About this project
-This is c++ multi player tetris project including single-mode and multi-mode(not yet)
+This is c++ multiplayer Tetris project including single-mode and multi-mode Now only single mode is implemented

 # How to use
 ```